TheArctesian/Flexi/Scripts/README.md

 - Mac (mac-install.sh)
   - Try linux
 - Windows
   - Figure it out yourself, I refuse to support the disgusting bloatware/malware.
 If your on windows please just use wsl to do this at least.
-At rm -rf windows and install a proper OS .
+At rm -rf windows and install a proper OS.
+If your really insist then watch this [video](https://www.windowscentral.com/how-install-wsl2-windows-10) so you can follow on with the guide